ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 Export layup to Composite CAE HDF5 file.

 * **parameters:**
-   - path : Save path of the h5 file.
+   - path: Save path of the h5 file.
-   - remove_midside_nodes : Whether midside nodes should be exported or not.
+   - remove_midside_nodes: Whether midside nodes should be exported or not.
-   - layup_representation_3d : Whether to compute the 3D lay-up representation of the model.
+   - layup_representation_3d: Whether to compute the 3D lay-up representation of the model.
 See note.
-   - offset_type : Specifies the ply surface to export.
+   - offset_type: Specifies the ply surface to export.
 Can be bottom_offset, middle_offset or top_offset.
-   - element_sets : A list of Element Sets and/or Oriented Selection Sets.
+   - element_sets: A list of Element Sets and/or Oriented Selection Sets.
 Only plies defined over the selected elements will be exported.
 If empty list or None, all elements will be considered.
-   - modeling_plies : A list of Modeling Plies and/or Modeling Groups.
+   - modeling_plies: A list of Modeling Plies and/or Modeling Groups.
 If empty list or None, all modeling plies will be exported.

 Note about layup_representation_3d: the 3D lay-up representation contains the offset ply surfaces where the bottom offset of each ply is exported.
 The computation can take a while depending on the model size